People are your most valuable business resource.

-In many businesses, there is also a second role, the Visionary, who is positioned in a box above the Integrator.
+About half the time, there is also a second role, the Visionary, positioned in a box above the Integrator.

 The Visionary is the spirited entrepreneur who comes up with all the great ideas, is in charge of the big relationships and is the spokesperson for the business.
 They are responsible for the culture, the passion, the vision.

 Sometimes the Visionary is not a strong “completer finisher” and they are typically not good at executing and implementing over a long period of time.